priyanka1305d/SampleWebApp/README.md

-Again Changes done on target.
+Again Changes done on targets.